 So much has been written in recent years about the benefits of intermittent food fasting.
 Research shows that fasting puts us into a state of autophagy.

-Put simply, it means the body goes into self-cleaning mode, which boosts the immune system and slows down ageing.
+Put simply, it means the body goes into a self-cleaning mode, which boosts the immune system and slows down ageing.
 It begs the question; does fasting from sex and other pleasures also have health benefits?

-Yes it does.
+Yes, it does.
 In fact, it is so much more powerful because fasting from pleasures impacts our mental and emotional health in a profound way.

 Fasting from pleasurable things short-circuits our tendency to lose appreciation for them.
 Psychologists call this tendency, hedonic adaptation — the idea that no matter how good something makes us feel, over time we take it for granted and lose the thrill.

-We return to an emotional base line, even after the most exciting of purchases, like a new car or a new house.
+We return to an emotional baseline, even after the most exciting of purchases, like a new car or a new house.
 The problem is that this baseline is shifting.

 Why?
 Because we live in an era of extreme affluence where money and technology are making pleasurable things so accessible.

 Relationships are only a swipe away, so too is our favourite restaurant.
 Luxury cars, fine foods, bags, shoes, computers, phones; the list of comforts and pleasures is growing year on year and yet, people are unhappier than ever.